 What is the difference between Yukon and Klondike solitaire?

-There’s also no stock or waste pile in Yukon - making the game that little bit more difficult.
+There’s also no stock or waste pile in Yukon, making the game a little bit more difficult.

 The goal of both games stays the same: build up four foundation piles in order from ace to King, all of which follow the same suit.